giantswarm/releases/azure/v18.0.1/README.md

 # :zap: Giant Swarm Release v18.0.1 for Azure :zap:

-This is a bugfix release that could lead to `azure-cloud-controller-manager` app to be configured with the wrong Pod CIDR.
+This is a release to fix a bug that could lead to `azure-cloud-controller-manager` app to be configured with the wrong Pod CIDR.
 Upgrading to this release from 18.0.0 will not require rolling of nodes.

 ## Change details